A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection: Method

 \paragraph{Efficient Evaluation} The $x,y,z$ predicates defined above depend only on a subset of the coordinates of the eight corners of $B_F(I)$.
 We can optimally vectorize the evaluation of the eight corners using \texttt{AVX2} instructions (${\sim}4\times$ improvement in performance), since it needs to be evaluated on eight points and all the computation is standard floating-point arithmetic.
 Note that we used \texttt{AVX2} instructions because newer versions still have spotty support on current processors.
 After the eight points are evaluated in parallel, applying the floating-point filter involves only a few comparisons.
 To further reduce computation, we check one axis at a time and immediately return if any of the intervals do not contain the origin.

 \paragraph{Algorithm}

 We describe our complete algorithm in pseudocode in Algorithm~\ref{alg:our}.
-The input to our algorithm are the eight points representing two primitives (either vertex-face or edge-edge), a user-controlled numerical tolerance $\delta > 0$ (if not specified otherwise, in the experiment we use the default value $\delta=10^{-6}$), and the maximum number of checks $m_I >0$ (we use the default value $m_I=10^6$).
-The output is a conservative estimate of the earliest time of impact or infinity if the two primitives do not collide in the time intervals coupled with the reached tolerance.
+The input to our algorithm are the eight points representing two primitives (either vertex-face or edge-edge), a user-controlled numerical tolerance $\delta > 0$ (if not specified otherwise, in the experiment we use the default value $\delta=10^{-6}$), and the maximum number of checks $m_I >0$ (we use the default value $m_I=10^6$). \review{These choice are based on our empirical results (figures~\ref{fig:tolerance} and~\ref{fig:max-checks}).} The output is a conservative estimate of the earliest time of impact or infinity if the two primitives do not collide in the time intervals coupled with the reached tolerance.

 Our algorithm iteratively checks the box $B=B_F(I)$, with $I=I_t\times I_u \times I_v$ = $[t_1, t_2]\times[u_1, u_2]\times[v_1, v_2]\subset I_\Omega$ (initialized with $[0,1]^3$).
 To guarantee a uniform box size while allowing early termination of the algorithm, we explore the space in a breadth-first manner and record the current explored level $\ell$ (line~\ref{ll:retreive}).
 Since our algorithm is designed to find the earliest time of impact, we sort the visiting queue $Q$ with respect to time (line~\ref{ll:sort}).